robodatalab/authorship/rfc/plot_identification.md

 1. Lock the story and every plot.
 2. Score every paragraph against every plot.
 3. Cut each plot at its pass level.
-4. Drop the plots with no hits or with the weakest separation — they are not well defined.
+4. Drop the plots with no hits, and those whose two masses stand less than 4 apart by Ashman's D — they are not well defined.
+The bar is 4 rather than the textbook 2 because the cut in §5 is put in the best valley there is, which manufactures about 3 out of a single spread-out mass.
 5. Merge plots that claim mostly the same paragraphs, starting with a Jaccard overlap above 0.7, uniting their characters and key events.
-Discovering chapter by chapter proposes the main plot many times over; the classifier's own results decide what is a duplicate, not Gemini comparing summaries.
+Discovering chapter by chapter proposes the main plot many times over; the classifier's own results decide what is a duplicate, not the discovery model comparing summaries.
 6. Only now extract key events from each surviving plot's paragraphs, and add them to it.

 Nothing about a plot changes during a pass.
 No paragraph is known to have passed until every